cringenya/geometric_lib/docs/README.md

 ### perimeter(a)
 Takes in values `a`, `b`, `c` - lengths of triangle's sides, returns perimeter (= a+b+c);
 Example: perimeter(4,5,6) = 15

+### Commits
+## ed7be8d
+Added program `rectangle.py`, which has functions to find rectangle's area and perimeter.
+## d812b7d
+Added program `triangle.py`, which has functions to find triangle's area and perimeter.
+Corrected mistake in `rectangle.py`.
+## f51b68f
+Added most of documentation in program files and README.